devonfw-tutorials/katacoda-scenarios/devon4j-kafka/step1.md

 `bash setup`{{execute}}

-The installtion process may take a while.
+The installation process may take a while.

 The installation routine will ask you for a settings url.
 You can continue with the following url.
 `https://github.com/devonfw/katacoda-scenarios-ide-settings.git`{{execute}}

-Accept the licence agreements.
+Accept the license agreements.
 `yes`{{execute}}

 The devonfw ide is now installed.
 To use the new 'devon' commands you have the open a new terminal or use the following command: